top of page

 CHARLIE

 One of our fraternal twin boys, Charlie, had serious developmental delays during infancy, but we hoped these were related to his premature birth and other common factors.
 After an exhaustive search for answers, we were directed to genetic testing.
 The genetic results showed that Charlie has a rare disorder: MECP2 Duplication Syndrome.
-In short, the MECP2 gene creates a vital protein for brain and cell function but must be present in the body in just the right amount.
-Too much of the protein has significant negative effects across multiple body systems.
-People diagnosed with MECP2 Duplication Syndrome have a duplicated MECP2 gene, which produces grave health consequences.

 As this disease is often terminal in childhood, there is no time to delay.
 Our mission is simple: spread awareness about the disorder, support our community of families with affected children, and raise funds to develop life-changing research.
 We hope you will join us!